juanramirezc2/init.vim/README.md

 `cd neovim`
-then build it into the OSX bins folder this builds the release version
+then build it into the OSX bins folder this builds the release version if you built previously remove `build` folder with
+`rm -rf build`
+the run
 `$make CMAKE_BUILD_TYPE=Release CMAKE_INSTALL_PREFIX=/usr/local install`
 run `:checkhealth` for more info ;)